dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise1.md

 ### Description ###
 Check the scripts to see if the student code follows the .Net style guide.

-If there are sections that don't adhere to the style guide, please peramlink the line of code from Github and justify why the line of code has infractions of style guide.
+If sections don't adhere to the style guide, please permalink the line of code from GitHub and justify why the line of code has infractions of the style guide.

 It should look something like this:

 * [description of infraction](https://github.com/dr-jam/ECS189L) - this is the justification.

-Here is an example of the permalink drop down on Github.
+Here is an example of the permalink drop-down on GitHub.

 ![Permalink option](../images/permalink_example.png)